 Prior to April 19, 1943, the effective date of the Texas Trust Act, a trustee had only those powers granted by or reasonably implied from the trust instrument.
-That Act conferred upon the trustee broad powers unless negated by the trustor.

-Under the current Texas Trust Code, a trustee of an express trust has the powers conferred by the Code-including the power to convey trust property and any additional powers that are necessary or appropriate to carry out the purposes of the trust-unless limited by the trust instrument, a subsequent court order, or another provision of the Code that conflicts with or limits the power.
+Under the current Texas Trust Code, a trustee of an express trust has the powers enumerated in Texas Prop.
+Code Ann. §§ 113.003-.027-including the power to convey, lease, and encumber trust property and any additional powers that are necessary or appropriate to carry out the purposes of the trust-unless limited by the trust instrument, a subsequent court order, or another provision of the Code that conflicts with or limits the power.
 Tex.
 Prop.
-Code Ann. § 113.002; Beaty v.
-Bales, 677 S.W.2d 750 (Tex.
-App.-San Antonio, 1984, writ ref'd n.r.e.); and In re Church and Institutional Facilities Development Corporation, Seals v.
-First National Bank of Amarillo, 122 B.R.
-958 (Bankr.
-N. D. Tex.
-1991).
+Code Ann. §\$113.001-.002.
 Although subject to certain limitations, the terms of an express trust prevail over any provision of the Code.
 Tex.
 Prop.
-Code Ann. §111.0035(b).
+Code Ann. § 111.0035(b).
 Thus, an examiner should examine both the trust instrument and the Code to confirm that the trustee had the authority to perform the act under consideration.
-However, in lieu of examining the trust instrument, the examiner may examine some other appropriate evidence to determine the powers of the trustee, e.g., a statute now permits "a person who deals with a trustee in good faith and for fair value actually received by the trust" to rely upon a "certification of trust" as specified in Tex.
+However, in lieu of examining the trust instrument, the examiner may examine some other appropriate evidence, e.g., a statute now permits a person who acts in reliance on a "certification of trust" provided by the trustee and meeting specified requirements to assume without further inquiry the facts contained in the certification.
+Tex.
 Prop.
 Code Ann. § 114.086.